$1.00 off your next purchase!

 How many calories in each cookie?

-Hi Regina, we haven't calculated nutrition facts for this recipe but would recommend using the USDA's Food Composition Database for helping to calculate these.
+Hi Regina, we haven't calculated nutrition facts for this recipe but would recommend using this free calculator: https://recipes.sparkpeople.com/recipe-calculator.asp.
 Let us know if you would like any help doing so.

 Do you think they would hold together with some added brewers yeast to make them healthy lactation cookies?

 Hi Molly!
 We haven't tried this out but bet this would work just fine.
 Please let us know if you end up making these with added brewers yeast.
 We'd love to hear how they turn out!